 Campus faculty and staff are working primarily online and there is limited student access to campus.
 Please contact your FWS supervisor for information regarding your department’s Work Study status.

-• How are campus VA Students impacted by classes being offered online via Zoom?
+How are VA Students impacted by the online classes?

 Library Staff are available to provide assistance by phone 323.769.2705 and email firstname.lastname@example.org.

-Currently, there are no student events or activities being held on campus, although we are streaming all of our virtual events online.
-All upcoming streamed events are listed on the Student Newsletter each Wednesday (students can email email@example.com to be added).
-Virtual events are also available on the student connect site at connect.lafilm.edu/livestream.
+Currently, there are no student events or activities being held on campus.
+We are streaming all our virtual events online including graduation.
+All upcoming streamed events are listed on the Events Newsletter each Monday and under Student News on Connect.
+Virtual events are also available on the Student Connect site at connect.lafilm.edu/livestream.

-Graduation ceremonies are temporarily suspended.
+In-person graduation ceremonies on campus are temporarily suspended.
+Graduation ceremonies are currently being conducted virtually each month.
+Students can contact their Academic Advising Coach for upcoming graduation information.
 All graduates will be offered an opportunity to select a future ceremony date once we are able to resume events on campus.

-Yes, Virtual Tours are being conducted Monday through Friday at 11:30am and 2:30pm (PST) and are hosted Live by one of our LAFS Tour Guides.
-Future students are encouraged to book directly through our website or speak with their Admissions Representative for scheduling.
+Yes, Virtual Tours are being conducted Monday through Friday at 11:30 a.m. and 2:30 p.m.
+(PST) and are hosted LIVE by one of our LAFS Tour Guides.
+Prospective students are encouraged to book directly through our website or speak with their Admissions Representative for scheduling.

-• Am I still able to attend the All Access Tour?
+Am I still able to attend the All-Access Studio Tour?

 Q1.
 WHAT IS COVID-19?

-COVID-19, also known as Coronavirus, is a new respiratory virus first identified in Wuhan, Hubei Province, China.
+COVID-19, also known as Coronavirus, is a respiratory virus.
 Learn about COVID-19 at the Centers for Disease Control and Prevention (CDC) website.

 Q2.
 HAS ANYONE AT THE SCHOOL BEEN INFECTED?